 Really, it’s no surprise that it’s the third-best-selling game in history.
-Years of updates, including the massive Diamond Casino expansion, have transformed the game completely, allowing players to plan and execute complicated heists, manage a broad range of businesses, and – naturally – curate a collection of hyper cars to that would make Jay Leno blush.
+Years of updates, including the massive GTA Diamond Casino expansion, have transformed the game completely, allowing players to plan and execute complicated heists, manage a broad range of businesses, and – naturally – curate a collection of new GTA cars that would make Jay Leno blush.
 Check out our GTA 5 review if you want to read more.

 Those folks at Rockstar know a little something about being outlaws, and Red Dead Redemption 2 achieved what many thought would be impossible – delivering a more than worthy prequel to the original Red Dead Redemption, easily one of the best western games on PC.

 Once you’ve finished the staggeringly emotional 70-hour campaign, there’s the small matter of Red Dead Online to jump into.
 As with GTA Online, the game continues to grow at an incredible rate – and the latest Red Dead Redemption 2 Online update added a whole new way to play (Moonshiners rejoice!), and it’s only getting better with each new legendary bounty and career path.
 There are also RDR2 Roleplay servers where you can play the part of a lawman, outlaw, belligerent drunk, or any other character you can imagine roaming around the Wild West.
 Alternatively, download some of the best Red Dead Redemption 2 mods and play the single-player mode in the body of The Joker or a fish.
 Check out our Red Dead Redemption 2 review if you want to know more.

 It also helps that the game still plays well.
 Gunplay feels tight despite a wonky cover system, and while it would be fair to say that driving doesn’t feel quite as responsive, it’s never a chore getting from A to B – despite a fairly sparse open world.
 Plus, 2K Czech absolutely nailed the feel of the Tommy gun – a rattling, inaccurate bullet hose that tears anything in its path to shreds.